wanghmin/wanghmin2.github.io/content/publication/wang-2009-pgl/index.md

   times or viewpoints.
 We demonstrated the effectiveness of our framework with a number of real scenes, all captured using only a single pair of cameras.
 summary: We present an image-based reconstruction framework to model real water scenes captured by stereoscopic video.
-In contrast to image-based modeling techniques that rely on user interaction to obtain high-quality 3D models, we apply physically-based constraints to refine the initial model.
+In contrast to image-based modeling techniques, we apply physically-based constraints to refine the initial model.
 tags:
 - image-based reconstruction
 - physically-based fluid simulation